apache/gravitino/docs/getting-started.md

     sdk install java 8.0.392-amzn
     ```

+    You can also use different package managers to install JDK, for example,
+    [Homebrew](https://brew.sh/) on macOS, `apt` on Ubuntu/Debian, `yum` on CentOS/RedHat, etc.

 2. Install Gravitino:

-   You can install Gravitino from our binary release package or Docker image, please follow the
+   You can install Gravitino from the binary release package or Docker image, please follow the
    [how-to-install](./how-to-install) to install Gravitino.

    Or, you can install Gravitino from scratch, please follow the documentation of